ETL-CRM/Planning/README.md

 `schema.sql` — run once in Supabase (or re-run — it's safe to run again) `index.html` — the whole app (no build step)
 What's new in this update
+"Claim Admin Access" button — no more SQL Editor to become the first Admin.
+If nobody in the workspace is Admin yet, you'll see a banner with a button right in the app; click it and you're Admin.
+See "Create your first account" below.
+Re-run `schema.sql` for this — it adds the function that makes it work.
 Sign in with your real work email again — after trying a username-only login, we went back to real email + password.
 The username-only version needed a fake internal email address behind the